-NEEDS OF LGBT ELDERS
+NEEDS OF LGBTQ ELDERS

 This is AARP’s online home for the lesbian, gay, bisexual and transgender (LGBT) community.
 The page is designed to spotlight articles on news, personal finance, relationships, travel and other topics of concern to older gay Americans, and their family and friends.

 Aging Services of California, Sacramento

 Information on health care, services and housing for seniors.

 American Society on Aging LGBT Aging Issues Network

 A community foundation rooted in and dedicated to the lesbian, gay, bisexual, and transgender community, Horizons Foundation exists to: Mobilize and increase resources for the LGBT movement and organizations that secure the rights, meet the needs, and celebrate the lives of LGBT people; empower individual donors and promote giving as an integral part of a healthy, compassionate community; and steward a permanently endowed fund through which donors can make legacy gifts to ensure our community’s capacity to meet the future needs of LGBT people.
 Programs include information about donor-advised funds and other giving to support the LGBT community as well as periodic events and seminars specifically geared towards professional advisors who work with LGBT clients.

 Lavender Seniors, a project of Bay Area Community Services, provides social activities, support, and networking for LGBT seniors in the East Bay to improve the quality of life of older LGBT residents of Alameda and Contra Costa Counties.
 Lavender Seniors provides outreach, advocacy, and education.